Samuel Beach Axtell: Life in California

-Governor Axtell
+Territorial Governor

 President Ulysses Grant tapped Axtell to be the Governor of the Utah Territory in 1874.
 Axtell left office in June 1875 amid criticism from anti-Mormon elements in the Territory.
 Grant subsequently appointed him Governor of the New Mexico Territory, and he was inaugurated on July 30, 1875.
 Axtell's administration is best remembered for an inept response to two outbreaks of frontier violence: the Colfax County War and Lincoln County War.

 In Colfax County, a long-running land dispute between the Maxwell Land Grant Company and local settlers boiled over in late 1875 following the murder of small-holder spokesman Reverend F.J.
 Tolby.
 Up to 200 people died in subsequent violence pitting settler vigilantes against pro-Company gangs.
 Governor Axtell was closely associated with the pro-Company "Santa Fe Ring."
 In 1876, responding to pro-settler verdicts by local juries, he suspended Colfax County's judicial powers.
 Axtell also dispatched a company of U.S. Army soldiers to arrest settler leader Clay Allison and three of his allies.

 In Lincoln County, a business rivalry grew into a cycle of revenge killings between partisans of "The House" owned by James Dolan (supported by the Jesse Evans Gang) and the Lincoln County Regulators supporting competing businesses run by John Tunstall and Alexander McSween.
 Governor Axtell intervened on behalf of The House, using his authority to remove pro-Regulator officials and shift legal authority to those supporting Dolan.
 This decision may have been influenced by the Attorney General of the New Mexico Territory, Thomas Catron, who held a mortgage on Dolan's property.

 Accusations of corruption and misconduct led Secretary of the Interior Carl Schurz (R) to initiate an investigation into Axtell's activities as governor.
 Frank Angell, the investigating agent, would later describe Governor Axtell's administration as having more "corruption, fraud, mismanagement, plots and murder" than any other governor in the history of the United States.
 Based on Angell's investigation, Secretary Schurz suspended the Governor on September 4, 1878.

 President Rutherford B. Hayes (R) then appointed General Lew Wallace to replace Axtell later that year.

 Chief justice

-Despite the corruption, no criminal charges were brought against Axtell.
-Indeed, he was still seen as a prominent political figure in New Mexico.
-After a brief cooling-off period, he was appointed chief justice of the New Mexico Territorial Supreme Court in 1882.
-He resigned in May 1885 after Grover Cleveland (D) was elected president and planned to remove Axtell from the office.
+Despite his suspension, no criminal charges were brought against Axtell.
+He was later appointed chief justice of the New Mexico Territorial Supreme Court in 1882.
+He resigned in May 1885 after Grover Cleveland was elected president and planned to remove Axtell from the office.

 In 1890 he was elected chairman of the New Mexico Territorial Republican Committee.

 Death

-Axtell died at Morristown, New Jersey.
+Axtell died in Morristown, New Jersey on August 6, 1891.